timgivois/personal-blog/src/pages/2019-07-27-create-react-app/index.md

 ### Prerequisites

 - <Code>Node</Code>, you can download and install it from here.
 Go for the LTS (Long Terms Support) version if you don’t have installed it yet.
 If you already have a different node version.
 I advise you to use tools like nvmrc, so you can manage node versions (and use LTS for this tutorial).
 - <Code>npm</Code> is the default package manager, you can use it for the tutorial, just change yarn for npm.
-If you want to install yarn, you can do it by running yarn install in your terminal.
+If you want to install yarn, you can do it by running yarn add in your terminal.

 ### Creating the project and adding dependencies